Content Marketing for Startups: 12 Types of Content to Create

 4. Use of appropriate software

-There’s some content marketing software available that can help you with content creation, distribution, and measurement.
+There’s some content marketing software available that can help you with content creation, distribution, and measurement or tools that schedule your tweets and social media posts.
 Utilizing these tools can save time and produce better results.

 Content Marketing Benefits for Startups